Gumball: So, you mean love multiplies?

 - A variation occurs in Jem.
 Flashbacks shows that Jerrica and Kimber disliked their foster sisters, Shana and Aja, when they met as children.
 They, however, became best friends within a year and by the time they're adults they're in a band together.
 The series treats them more like friends than sisters, though the comic reboot makes it clear that they're sisters.

 - In the Kim Possible episode "Big Bother", Ron's parents adopt a little girl called Hana.
 Ron is not happy, though at least part of this is because his parents were absurdly sudden about it, only being told once Hana took his room.
 He gets over it after Monkey Fist attacks her, and adores her for the rest of the series.

-- Angelica freaks out at the news that her mother is pregnant, to the point where she has nightmares about having a baby brother who steals all her stuff, turns into a giant, and eats her.
+- Rugrats: In "Angelica's Worst Nightmare", Angelica freaks out at the news that her mother is pregnant, to the point where she has nightmares about having a baby brother who steals all her stuff, turns into a giant, and eats her.
+Most of it stems from the fact that Angelica is used to being treated like a princess, and that she doesn't like having to share anything, especially her parents' love.
 Subverted, however, when it turns out that her mother had false pregnancy symptoms.